 This position will be based with the Buckley Lab (www.buckleylab.eu) within the Trinity Centre for Biomedical Engineering (TCBE) and the Advanced Materials and Bioengineering Research Centre (AMBER).
 Prof. Buckley leads a multidisciplinary research group in the School of Engineering at Trinity College Dublin.
 The goal of the Buckley lab is to develop novel biomaterial and cell-based strategies to regenerate or repair damaged tissues to restore function using minimally invasive strategies (MIS).

 Summary of project

-Applicant criteria & eligibility: The ideal applicant will have a master’s degree in biomedical engineering, biomaterials, tissue engineering, materials science or a related discipline in engineering.
-Previous experience in bioprinting, hydrogels/biomaterials, tissue engineering, cell culture, PCR, biochemical analysis, histology techniques, in silico modelling would be advantageous but not essential.
+Applicant criteria & eligibility: The ideal applicant will have a master’s degree in biomedical engineering, veterinary medicine, tissue engineering, or a related discipline in engineering.
+Previous experience in animal models, imaging, hydrogels/biomaterials, tissue engineering, cell culture, PCR, biochemical analysis, mechanical testing, histology techniques would be advantageous but not essential.
 Excellent written and oral communication skills are essential.
 Applicants must have been resident in an EU member state for 3 out of the last 5 years to be eligible for funding through this programme.

-How to apply: CVs with the names and addresses of three referees should be submitted via email to Prof. Conor Buckley email@example.com with the subject heading “ERC PhD Microenvironment”.
-Positions will remain opened until filled but preferred start date is January 2021.
+How to apply: CVs with the names and addresses of three referees should be submitted via email to Prof. Conor Buckley (email@example.com) with the subject heading “ERC PhD Pre-clinical”.
+Positions will remain opened until filled but preferred start date is September 21 or Early 2022.
 Only short-listed applications will be acknowledged.